Madebybrown/meets/README.md

 ## **Edit Post** |

-1 - Feature is expected to take the user to the edit post page.
+1 - The feature is expected to take the user to the edit post page.

 - *Tested the feature by trying to click the edit icon.*